Skip to main content

 For these cases, the booking widget is just the front door.
 Behind it, automation handles the complexity:

-Automated post-appointment workflows:
+Automated post-appointment workflows to build:

-1. Satisfaction check (sent 2 hours after appointment): “How was your experience?
+1. Satisfaction check (2 hours after appointment): “How was your experience?
 [1-5 rating]”

 2. Review request (sent to 4-5 star ratings): “Would you leave us a Google review?
 [Direct link]”

-3. Rebooking prompt (sent 7 days after, or at the recommended interval): “Time for your next [service]?
+3. Rebooking prompt (sent 7 days after or at the recommended interval): “Time for your next [service]?
 Book here: [Link]”

 The whole setup can be live in a week.
 No custom development needed for the basics.